_

 rehearsed at Starbucks an hour ago."

 Forget the long bullet points and power-paragraphs.
 People of all cultures and backgrounds think in pictures.
-Use graphics to support your message.
+Use powerful images to support your message.
 People are persuaded by "trusted advisers," not PowerPoint.
 How will you become the trusted adviser if your audience is reading slides during most of your presentation?

 Not sold?
 Try looking away from this page and recalling what you remember from it.
 The text or the graphics?

 Forget the long bullet points and power-paragraphs.
 People of all cultures and backgrounds think in pictures.
-Use graphics to support your message.
+Use powerful images to support your message.
 People are persuaded by "trusted advisers," not PowerPoint.
 How will you become the trusted adviser if your audience is reading slides during most of your presentation?

 Not sold?
 Try looking away from this page and recalling what you remember from it.
 The text or the graphics?